Yes, you can put baby powder on your dog.

 Don’t use a lot, you don’t want a cloud that can be inhaled, and brush it out after about 10 minutes or so.

 Using baby powder to alleviate symptoms such as itching is usually a case of trying it out to see if it works.
-Using it to help the dog smell better between baths is a sure bet.
+It is a sure bet to help the dog smell better between baths.